itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 For Performance Testing the Dynatrace AI might not generate a Problems unless you are doing continuous performance testing.
 You can setup custom alerts with static thresholds.

-If a Dynatrace Problem has generated a Problem during your Performance Test that is always a good place to start.
+If a Dynatrace Problem has generated a Problem during your Performance Test that is always a best place to start.

 You can also analyze the data using custom Dashboards as well as out of the box workflows.
 Your approach should be based on the type of performance analysis you want to do (for example, crashes, resource and performance hotspots, or scalability issues).